pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`get the height of the Surface`
       | :sg:`get_height() -> height`

       Return the height of the Surface in pixels.
+Can also be accessed with :attr:`height`

       .. ## Surface.get_height ##